NoozAbooz/2088S-OverUnder-2024/README.md

 <!-- ABOUT THE REPOSITORY -->
 ## About The Repository
 This code was built for VRC Spin Up.
-Our robot has a single flywheel shooting mechanism, linear puncher expansion and lots of scuffed design choices.
+Our robot has a catapult mechanism, string expansion and lots of scuffed design choices.

 <!-- GETTING STARTED -->
 ## Getting Started